 Some veterans find they miss the structure that military life provides.
 Some miss feeling a sense of purpose in their daily work.
 Others may feel isolated because civilians don’t understand the experience of serving.
 The memories of your experiences also may take time to deal with.

 Remember that readjusting takes time.
 Give yourself opportunities to maintain your physical and mental health during the transition.
 At Wallowa Valley Center for Wellness, we understand the questions facing many service members and their families when they return to civilian life.
 We're here to help.
 Call us at (541) 426-4524 we offer support for returning vets and their families.

 What Supports Do You Have for Spouses and Family Members of a Veteran?

 As a spouse or family member of a Veteran, you play an important role in providing support.
 When they are deployed, you hold down the fort and keep life running back home.
 When they return, you must also transition and adjust to them being back in daily life.
 This can be a time of great joy but also a time of emotional upheaval.
 You must adjust to a new way of operating with the Veteran being back.

 You and your family may have developed new habits or family rituals while the Veteran was gone.
 Now you realize that you need to rediscover how to operate as a family unit once again.
 This transition is normal and can be frustrating and hard for families.
 Include the Veteran into these new rituals or begin to build new rituals to reconnect to each other.

-If you find yourself growing more frustrated or isolated, talk to a health professional about whether mental health care can help you increase you and your family resiliency during this time of transition.
+If you find yourself growing more frustrated or isolated, talk to a health professional about whether mental health care can help you increase your and your family's resiliency during this time of transition.
 We have mental health professionals that have experience working with spouses and family members of veterans and provide tools to strengthen your resiliency.
 Call us at (541) 426-4524.